-The net pension liability for TRS was measured as of June 30, 2021.
+The net pension liability for TRS and ERS was measured as of June 30, 2021.
 The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2020.
 An expected total pension liability as of June 30, 2021 was determined using standard roll-forward techniques.
-The School District's proportion of the net pension liability was based on contributions to TRS during the fiscal year ended June 30, 2021.
+The School District's proportion of the net pension liability was based on contributions to TRS and ERS during the fiscal year ended June 30, 2021.

-At June 30, 2021, the School District's TRS proportion was 0.103486%, which was an increase of 0.004122% from its proportion measured as of June 30, 2020.
+At June 30, 2021, the School District's TRS proportion was 0.056208%, which was a decrease of 0.001086% from its proportion measured as of June 30, 2020.
+At June 30, 2021, the School District's ERS proportion was 0.004349%, which was a decrease of 0.002461% from its proportion measured as of June 30, 2020.

 At June 30, 2022, the School District did not have a PSERS liability for a proportionate share of the net pension liability because of a Special Funding Situation with the State of Georgia, which is responsible for the net pension liability of the plan.
-The amount of the State's proportionate share of the net pension liability associated with the School District is \$51,694.00.
+The amount of the State's proportionate share of the net pension liability associated with the School District is \$29,648.00.